Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 # active-directory-b2c-php-webapp-openidconnect
 A PHP web application that authenticates users with Azure AD B2C using OpenID Connect.
+You can see a live version of this application here: https://olenablog.azurewebsites.net/
 ## Running this sample
 Coming soon...
 ## Deploy this sample to Azure